 Email marketing is a critical component of any digital marketing strategy, allowing you to build strong relationships with your customers and keep them up-to-date on the latest news.

-There are several key metrics that you can track to optimize your email campaigns:
+There are several key metrics that you can track to optimise your email campaigns:

 Open Rate